sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 The public facing information of a User.
 This can include things like avatar, bio, link to a webpage, reviews, and contact address.

-##### Storefront

-A provider profile is called storefront when it describes an entity (store, studio, etc.) instead of the single person.

-##### User
+##### Operator / Admin

-A User is any registered user of a marketplace.
+Marketplace operator account that allows access to Console for the marketplace.
+This account is not a marketplace User and cannot be used to log in to the actual marketplace.

 ##### Account

-Account is the technical identification information of a User that allow her access to the marketplace.
+Account is the technical identification information of a User that allow her to access a marketplace.

 ##### Role